Biographie

 La première „classique“ comprend un travail sur les portraits à l’acrylique sur toile ou sur papier (moyen format) et sur les drapés que portent les habitants des hauts-plateaux.
 Les drapés ont particulièrement attiré mon attention car ils sont une part de l’identité de l’Éthiopie.
 Les peindre est une manière de redécouvrir dans le mouvement de l’ombre et de la lumière des silhouettes la beauté de cette identité.

-La seconde partie consiste en une recherche tout subjective sur l’atmosphère de la vie quotidienne africaine, également sur la destruction de la charpente sociale d’Addis Abeba.
-En effet, la démolition systématique de l’ancienne structure de la ville fait de grands ravages.
-J’emploie pour ceci trois techniques : Photographies peintes, cyanotype et photomontage, très souvent je compose avec plusieurs à la fois.
+La seconde partie consiste en une recherche tout subjective sur l’atmosphère du désert, de la vie quotidienne africaine ainsi que sur la destruction de la charpente sociale urbaine.
+J’utilise différentes techniques : la photographie peinte, le photomontage et le cyanotype (impression en bleu).
+Souvent, je compose avec plusieurs à la fois.

 Biography